All Things Kidney Diseases

 Hyponatremia is an abnormally low level of sodium in the blood.

+Hypernatremia is an abnormally high level of sodium in the blood.
+Sodium helps to balance electrolytes.
 This often can indicate an underlying medical condition or be a result of drinking too much or too little fluid.
+What does sodium affect?

 Hypo- Hyperkalemia